What I’m currently doing

 Internationally, I'm the UK Ambassador for SIX (Social Innovation Exchange), a global network for social and civic innovation.
 In 2015 I was awarded a fellowship by the Personal Democracy Forum and Civic Hall in New York.
 I'm on the Advisory Board for Participatory City, the Good Lab, Atlas of the Future and Collectively (soon to become Vice Impact), and am a mentor for Year Here and Bethnal Green Ventures.
 I'm also a visiting fellow at the Institute of Innovation and Public Purpose at UCL.

 I hold an MSc in Applied Positive Psychology and BA (Hons) 1st class in Design.
-I'm a trained CTI coach and am currently training as a relationship and systems coach with ORSC.
+I'm a trained CTI coach and a certified relationship and systems coach with ORSC.

 I've spent the last 15 years working in and actively building the field of social innovation: I was an early service and social design practitioner working with organisations like thinkpublic, Participle, 00 and the Young Foundation, and in 2004I was awarded by Nesta as a Creative Pioneer.